 Ninja Creami Protein Ice Cream

-This Ninja Creami Protein Ice Cream is the perfect, easy protein ice cream base for all your Ninja Creami creations – with over 30 grams of protein per pint!
+This Ninja Creami Protein Ice Cream is the perfect protein ice cream, with just 3 ingredients, 40 grams of protein per pint, and endless flavor possibilities!

 5 from 1 vote